Sen. Kirsten Gillibrand ends once-promising presidential bid

 Many of her Senate colleagues seeking the Democratic presidential nomination — including Elizabeth Warren of Massachusetts, Cory Booker of New Jersey, Kamala Harris of California and Bernie Sanders of Vermont — followed her lead in calling for Franken to step down before he quit in January 2018.
 But Gillibrand has faced the most questions about being too quick to condemn him.

-Gillibrand said in July that she didn’t regret urging Franken’s resignation but argued that female senators were being blamed more than their male colleagues for a decision that Franken himself ultimately made.
+Gillibrand said in July that she didn’t regret urging Franken’s resignation but argued that female senators were being blamed more than male ones for a decision that Franken himself ultimately made.

 “Women are asked to hold accountable their colleagues.
 The men are not,” Gillibrand said.
 “It’s outrageous.
 It’s absurd.”

 Harris tweeted moments after Gillibrand’s announcement that the New Yorker “is a brave voice on some of the most critical issues facing our country today — from childcare to sexual assault.
 She is a champion and I know she’s not done fighting for women and families everywhere.”
-Trump offered a tweet scoffing at Gillibrand’s low polling.
+Trump offered a tweet appearing to scoff at Gillibrand’s low polling.

 A record 100-plus women were elected to Congress in 2018, and Gillibrand’s championing of the #MeToo movement under the slogan “Brave Wins” had seemed to provide a clear lane for 2020 success.
 Gillibrand touted being the nation’s first woman to seek the White House with young children, and the graduate of Dartmouth and UCLA law school looked on paper to initially have the strongest of 2020 resumes — making her fall from early favorite to also-ran all the more surprising.